HMS Queen Elizabeth to be 'evaluated' before being deployed to America for F-35 tests

 Why is she going to America?

-HMS Queen Elizabeth is returning to the eastern seaboard of the United States in the coming weeks for Westlant19.
+HMS Queen Elizabeth is returning to the eastern seaboard of the United States in the coming weeks for Westlant 19, an international military exercise.

 In February, the Royal Navy confirmed that she would be going back to the USA for operational testing with F-35 jets, following on from the developmental tests conducted last year.